- This event has passed.

 Les Précieuses ridicules (French pronunciation: [le pʁesjøz ʁidikyl], The Absurd Précieuses or The Affected Ladies) is a one-act satire by Molière in prose.
 It takes aim at the précieuses, the ultra-witty ladies who indulged in lively conversations, word games and, in a word, préciosité (preciousness).

 Les Précieuses ridicules is a biting comedy of manners that brought Molière and his company to the attention of Parisians, after they had toured the provinces for years.

 To be read by the Brass Tacks Play Reading Club on Tuesday, November 17 at 6:30pm via Zoom

 Registration required for the Zoom Link:

 Video can be by laptop/computer, but Audio will be by phone call-in only.
 This helps keep the delays between lines to a minimum.

 No script necessary.
-A scanned script will be shared once the Zoom meeting starts.
+A script will be shared once the Zoom meeting starts.

-There are 11 characters to be read, but we will double-up and/or trade characters as necessary.
+There are at least 10 characters to be read, but we will double-up and/or trade characters as necessary.